Ideas Union

 Protecting valuable ideas, together.

 Ideas Union is a collective of professionals who unite to protect their commercially valuable ideas.
-By pooling our resources, we operate with the strength of a large company and litigate on behalf of our members.
+By pooling our resources, we operate with as

 If someone steals your idea, we back you with: